jundalisay/sp/content/en/research/schopenhauer/world/vol-1/chapter-51.md

 ---

-If now, with the exposition which has been given of art in general, we turn from plastic and pictorial art to poetry, we shall have no doubt that its aim also is the revelation of the Ideas, the grades of the objectification of will, and the communication of them to the hearer with the distinctness and vividness with which the poetical sense comprehends them.
+The aim of plastic and pictorial art to poetry is the revelation of the Ideas, the grades of the objectification of will, and the communication of them to the hearer with the distinctness and vividness with which the poetical sense comprehends them.

 Ideas are essentially perceptible; if, therefore, in poetry only abstract conceptions are directly communicated through words, it is yet clearly the intention to make the hearer perceive the Ideas of life in the representatives of these conceptions, and this can only take place through the assistance of his own imagination.

 But in order to set the imagination to work for the accomplishment of this end, the abstract conceptions, which are the immediate material of poetry as of dry prose, must be so arranged that their spheres intersect each other in such a way that none of them can remain in its abstract universality; but, instead of it, a perceptible representative appears to the imagination; and this is always further modified by the words of the poet according to what his intention may be.

-As the chemist obtains solid precipitates by combining perfectly clear and transparent fluids;
-the poet understands how to precipitate, as it were, the concrete, the individual, the perceptible idea, out of the abstract and transparent universality of the concepts by the manner in which he combines them.
+As the chemist obtains solid precipitates by combining perfectly clear and transparent fluids; the poet understands how to precipitate, as it were, the concrete, the individual, the perceptible idea, out of the abstract and transparent universality of the concepts by the manner in which he combines them.
 For the Idea can only be known by perception; [314] and knowledge of the Idea is the end of art.
 The skill of a master, in poetry as in chemistry, enables us always to obtain the precise precipitate we intended.

 This end is assisted by the numerous epithets in poetry, by means of which the universality of every concept is narrowed more and more till we reach the perceptible.
 Homer attaches to almost every substantive an adjective, whose concept intersects and considerably diminishes the sphere of the concept of the substantive, which is thus brought so much the nearer to perception: for example—

 “ïΩ ¥Ω μ¿μ√Ω ©∫μ±ΩÛ ª±º¿¡øΩ ∆±ø¬ !μªπøπø,
 ª∫øΩ Ω≈∫ƒ± ºμª±πΩ±Ω μ¿π ∂μπ¥…¡øΩ ±¡ø≈¡±Ω.”
 (“Occidit vero in Oceanum splendidum lumen solis, Trahens noctem nigram super almam terram.”)
 And—

 “Where gentle winds from the blue heavens sigh,
 There stand the myrtles still, the laurel high,”—